 Serotonin is a neurotransmitter that helps regulate a lot of your bodily functions.
 Along with melatonin, serotonin is especially involved in your sleep cycle.
 Melatonin helps you fall asleep, while serotonin helps you wake up feeling refreshed.
-At least, that's what serotonin and melatonin do in people who are fortunate enough to have the right amount.
+At least, that's what they do in people who are fortunate enough to have the right amount.

 No neurotransmitter acts alone.
 They all work together in a complex web of activity that scientists are really just beginning to understand.
 Still, experts have been able to associate different neurotransmitter imbalances with certain conditions and symptoms and find some ways to help boost or decrease activity.